carlalennon/portfolio-project-2/readme.md

 The context can be set to 2D to allow the program to draw on the canvas. [https://developer.mozilla.org/en-US/docs/Web/API/HTMLCanvasElement/getContext].
 This can be useed to set an alpha value, for example adding a background of crowd paralax in the future.
 The desynchronized method decouples the drawing of the canvas from the event loop, so a background could change at a dufferent rate than a character for example.
 I want my game to be full screen and responsive.
 When drawing the canvas at game start, I am unsing the innerWidth/innerHeight methods

+Clearing the board:
+As I intend for the obstacles to be somewhat randomly generated, the clear method clears everything within the borders of the canvas using clearRect

 # To do List
 ## Good
 * "How to Play" div